Joseph Smith Arrested for Fraud

 Our Take

-Although Joseph Smith had many friends that stood by him and attested that he was an honorable man with integrity, there are other ways to gain a testimony of his divine work.
-In addition to the necessary study and pondering, one can engage with the Book of Mormon, seeking a spiritual witness that the Book of Mormon is true, and that Joseph can be trusted as God's restoring prophet.
+Joseph Smith had many friends who stood by him and attested that he was an honorable man with integrity, but there are other ways to gain a testimony of his divine work.
+In addition to the necessary study and pondering, one can engage with the Book of Mormon, seeking a spiritual witness that the Book of Mormon is true and that Joseph can be trusted as God's restoring prophet.

 What's Your Take?